dimitri/pgloader/pgloader.1.md

 		field value, then the field value is automatically converted to an SQL `NULL` value.

-  - *INTO*

-	The PostgreSQL connection URI must contains the name of the target table where to load the data into.
-That table must have already been created in PostgreSQL, and the name might be schema qualified.

-	Then *INTO* option also supports an optional comma separated list of target columns, which are either the name of an input *field* or the whitespace separated list of the target column name, its PostgreSQL data type and a *USING* expression.

-	The *USING* expression can be any valid Common Lisp form and will be read with the current package set to `pgloader.transforms`, so that you can use functions defined in that package, such as functions loaded dynamically with the `--load` command line parameter.

-    Each *USING* expression is compiled at runtime to native code, and will be called in a context such as:

-	    (destructuring-bind (field-name-1 field-name-2 ...)
-		    row
-		  (list column-name-1
-		        column-name-2
-				(expression column-name-1 column-name-2)))

-    This feature allows pgloader to load any number of fields in a CSV file into a possibly different number of columns in the database, using custom code for that projection.

   - *WITH*

     When loading from a `CSV` file, the following options are supported: